Sejanus His Fall: Printing history

 The play was entered in the Stationers' Register by Edward Blount on 2 November 1604.
 On 6 August 1605 Blount transferred his copyright to Thomas Thorpe, who published it in quarto that year (STC 14782), printed by George Eld.
 The printed text is accompanied by "copious marginal notes" citing the play's historical sources, which Jonson informs his readers were "all in the learned tongues, save one, with whose English side I have little to do".
 The play is prefaced by an epistle "To the Readers" by Jonson, and commendatory verses by George Chapman, Hugh Holland, 'Th.
 R.', generally assumed to be Sir Thomas Roe, John Marston, William Strachey, one 'Everard B.', and two poets who signed their verses as 'Cygnus' and 'Philos'.
+In 2023, the scholar Chris Laoutaris identified 'Cygnus' as William Shakespeare.

 A 1616 edition in folio features Jonson's Epistle to Lord Aubigny, in which the dramatist again indicates that Sejanus was a flop when staged at the Globe Theatre.

 Allegations of treason

 In the winter of 1618–19 Jonson told his friend William Drummond that the Earl of Northampton was his "mortal enemy" because Jonson had beaten one of the Earl's servants, and that Northampton had had Jonson called before the Privy Council on an accusation of "Popery and treason", based on Sejanus.
 What led to these accusations is unknown.
 It might have been something in the text or the performance of the play.
 Nor is it known exactly when this accusation was made, though it is likely to have been in the early period of James I's reign.
 However, according to Jonson expert James Loxley, "no action was taken, as far as we know".

 There have been several theories about what may have led to the accusation.
 One theory is that the fall of Sejanus was thought to mirror that of the Earl of Essex, who had been executed in 1601.
 Another writer, Samuel Daniel was brought before the Privy Council in 1604 because his play Philotas was thought "to be a reflection of the dangerous matter of the dead Earl of Essex".
 However Philip Ayres has argued that Sejanus was thought to parallel the 1603 trial of Walter Raleigh, who had been found guilty of conspiring with Spanish Catholics to murder James I in the Main Plot.
 This might explain how a play set in ancient Rome was suspected of promoting "Popery".
 It has also been suggested that the central theme of the play, the dangers of rule by royal favourites, was the problem.
-In the early years of his reign, 1603–05, James was especially sensitive to criticism of his supporters, given the several conspiracies against him, culminating in the 1605 Gunpowder Plot.
+In the early years of his reign, 1603–1605, James was especially sensitive to criticism of his supporters, given the several conspiracies against him, culminating in the 1605 Gunpowder Plot.